Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Methodology

 \subsection{Representation of Users and Items}

-We define a hierarchical structure with leaf nodes as users and items, respectively, and assume that nodes are characterized by their parent nodes (i.e., clusters).
-Specifically, a node embedding can be represented by the weighted average of the embeddings of its parent clusters within a latent space.
-A hierarchical structure with a depth of one is a simple clustering setup, whereas a deeper structure captures more complex structures and clusters of clusters.
+This study defines a hierarchical structure with leaf nodes as users/items and other nodes as clusters that abstract them.
+A hierarchical structure with a depth of one is a simple clustering setup, whereas a deeper structure captures more complex structures, i.e. clusters of clusters.
 With respect to items, it is intuitive to assume a deep hierarchical structure, given that on an e-commerce site, items can be categorized into main categories (e.g., household goods), subcategories (e.g., detergents), and so on.
-Consequently, our focus is not on learning the individual user- and item-specific embeddings, but on learning the root cluster embeddings along with their connections (weights) to sibling nodes, as shown in Fig. \ref{fig:dif-model-arc} (a).
+Here, we assume that each node (i.e., users, items, or non-root clusters) is characterized by its parent clusters; in other words, represented by a more abstract combination of preferences or characteristics.
+Consequently, our focus is not on learning the individual user- and item-specific embeddings, but on learning the root cluster embeddings along with their connections (weights) to parent-child nodes, as shown in Fig. \ref{fig:dif-model-arc} (a).
 In this study, we refer to the user and item embeddings generated by this scheme as {\em hierarchical embeddings}.
 This approach differs from the vanilla MF method, which focuses on learning embeddings that are directly linked to individual objects, as shown in Fig. \ref{fig:dif-model-arc} (b).